 From May 1862 until the end of the war in 1865, the "Blackwater Line" (i.e. the Blackwater River) was the dividing line between Union and Confederate forces in Tidewater, Virginia.
 Confederate troops tried to stave off Union forces intent on advancing to take Richmond.
 In the spring of 1864, Grant's Union army encircled Petersburg, severing the County's ties with the state and Confederate governments.

 Southampton County was home to two Civil War generals…one from each side.
-General George H. Thomas, the "Rock of Chickamauga"
+General George H. Thomas, the "Rock of Chickamauga", served the Union and General William Mahone, a Confederate, was known as the "Hero of the Crater".

 Historic Courtland Walking Tour